adnammit/notes/csharp.md

 ```

-# MISC TRICKS AND THINGS
+# Misc Tricks And Things
 * **string interpolation** provides a more readable and convenient syntax to include formatted expression results in a result string
 	```csharp
 		Console.WriteLine($"On {date:dddd, MMMM dd, yyyy} Leonhard Euler introduced the letter e to denote {Math.E:F5} in a letter to Christian Goldbach.");